kbueno/sMind/README.md

 SetUp
 =================

-(1) install 'npm' and 'node' and ImageMagick and GraphicsMagick (2) run 'npm init'
+(1) install 'npm' and 'node' and 'ImageMagick' and 'GraphicsMagick' (2) run 'npm init'
 (3) run 'npm start'